iceteagroup/Wisej-Ext-Syncfusion/README.md

 - Assign an object that has the properties you want to use,
 - Assign an anonymous class.

-Assigning the fields directly will automatically upate the widget on the client when the property that changes is a the first level.
-In case your code changes properies deeper in the hierarchy, you need to call widget1.Update().
+Assigning the fields directly will automatically update the widget on the client when the property that changes is on the first level.
+In case your code changes properties deeper than the first level in the hierarchy, you need to call widget1.Update().

 ~~~
 this.ejCircularGauge1.Options.backgroundColor = "white"; // this is updated automatically on the client.